 Marcia Clark Net Worth

 After Simpson's acquittal in 1995, Clark took leave from her job and officially resigned in 1997.
 Marcia has published 9 books as of this writing.
 For her first book, 1997's "Without a Doubt" (co-authored with Teresa Carpenter), she inked a deal worth a reported $4.2 million.
+That's the same as roughly $7 million in today's dollars after adjusting for inflation.
 The book reached #1 on several bestseller lists, including the "New York Times" and "Publishers Weekly."
 Clark has also written for "The Daily Beast" and worked as a correspondent for "Entertainment Tonight."

 Early Life: Marcia Clark was born Marcia Rachel Kleks on August 31, 1953, in Alameda, California.
 She grew up in a Jewish household with mother Rozlyn, father Abraham (a chemist for the Food and Drug Administration), and a younger brother.
 The family moved around because of Abraham's job, so besides California, Marcia also lived in Michigan, New York, and Maryland.
 She attended Susan E. Wagner High School in Staten Island, and she graduated with a degree in political science from the University of California, Los Angeles in 1976.
 Marcia then attended Southwestern University School of Law, earning a Juris Doctor degree.